-GOOD Meat is a division of Eat Just, a company that focuses on the alternative protein space having started with plant-based egg named Just Egg and now offering a range of a few egg-substitute-based products.
+GOOD Meat is a division of Eat Just, a company that focuses on the alternative protein space.
+Indeed, Eat Just started with the plant-based egg Just Egg, and now offers a range of egg-substitute-based products.

-GOOD Meat became the first startup in the world to sell and get regulatory approval for a cell-cultured meat product in 2020.
-They produce chicken nuggets grown in a lab environment through cellular agriculture and without the need to harm any animal.
-They recently closed a $170 million funding round to invest on the expansion of their chicken cultured meat and eventually move on to beef and pork production.
+The startup GOOD MEAT became the first in the world to get regulatory approval and sell cell-cultured meat in 2020.
+Truly, they produce chicken nuggets grown in a lab environment through cellular agriculture, without harming any animal.
+The company recently closed a $170 million funding round to invest in the expansion of their chicken cultured meat.
+Eventually, aiming to move on to beef and pork production.

-You might have seen some talk about the plant-based chicken alternative Daring, since it is being backed by some celebrities – one of them being none other than Drake.
+You might have seen some talk about the plant-based chicken alternative Daring, since it is being backed by celebrities such as Drake.
 In their latest funding round the alternative protein brand raised $40 million.
-This investment will be used to expand the team, scale their rapid retail and foodservice growth and support new product development.
+This investment will go towards expanding the team, scale their rapid retail and foodservice growth, and support new product development.
 Daring’s products are sold in more than 1,000 retail locations in the US.

 Better Nature creates meat substitutes from the nutrition-filled protein tempeh.
-Earlier this year, the startup launched its private crowdfunding campaign on Seedrs and within an impressive three hours from the launch, it had achieved its initial target of £1,350,000.
+Earlier this year, the startup launched its private crowdfunding campaign on Seedrs.
+Within an impressive three hours from the launch, it had achieved its initial target of £1,350,000.

-After going public on March 29, Better Nature closed its stretch crowdfunding target of £1.6 million within just two days, being one of the fastest funded plant-based crowdfunders in Seedrs’ history.
+After going public on March 29, Better Nature closed its stretch crowdfunding target of £1.6 million within just two days.
+This made them one of the fastest funded plant-based crowdfunders in Seedrs’ history.

-Better Nature will use the funding to invest on a nationwide marketing campaign, launch in major supermarkets, develop new products, and present a whole new range of meat alternatives in June 2021.
+Better Nature will use the income to invest in a nationwide marketing campaign, launch in major supermarkets, develop new products, and present a whole new range of meat alternatives in June 2021.

-THIS, a plant-based meat company from London, has recently closed a very successful crowdfunding campaign which was publicly live for just 2 and a half days before reaching its £4 million overfunding target.
-This campaign was also launched on Seedrs and broke records as the fastest campaign to ever hit a £1.5 million target, as the fastest FMCG business to ever hit a target, and attracting the highest number of investors in a week.
+THIS, a plant-based meat company from London, has recently closed a very successful crowdfunding campaign.
+It was publicly live for just 2 and a half days before reaching its £4 million overfunding target.
+This campaign was also launched on Seedrs and broke records as the fastest campaign to ever hit a £1.5 million target.
+Also, as the fastest FMCG business to ever hit a target, and attracting the highest number of investors in a week.

-THIS will use the capital to set up a London-based innovation centre to house its team of food scientists, engineers and flavourists as well as its different processing equipment.
+THIS will use the capital to set up a London-based innovation center to house its team of food scientists, engineers, and flavourists plus its processing equipment.
 Their ambitious goal is to launch 10 products per year for the next three years across a number of categories.

 Another promising startup about to join the crowdfunding trend is Heura, a Barcelona-based vegetable meat startup.
-The already well-known brand launched its first round of investment open to the public in early June through an equity crowdfunding, allowing the entry of many more investors with small amounts.
-The results were mindblowing, raising €4 million within 24 hours, far surpassing its target of €1 million.
+The already well-known brand launched its first round of investment open to the public in early June through equity crowdfunding.
+This allowed the entry of many more investors with small amounts.
+The results were mind-blowing, raising €4 million within 24 hours, far surpassing its target of €1 million.

-This latest enormous success just proves that people, big investors and smaller ones, are betting on alternative protein brands.
+This latest enormous success just proves that investors, big or small, are betting on alternative protein brands.